l33tdaniel/project-2/team-10-documentation/User Stories.md

 - As a player I’d like the game to look more aesthetically pleasing so I want to play more.
 - As a player I’d like to have some sort of AI that could assist me and possibly take turns with me so that I don’t have to complete the game alone
 - As a player I want to have sound effects and animations for uncovering mines.

+Unfinished: AI playing automatically until it wins or loses